clix-meta/clix-meta/README.md

 This repository is in active development, and the content will frequently change.

-Currently, the main component is a spreadsheet file, **master_table.xls**, that contains several tables as separate sheets.
-The *.xls* format should [hopefully] be readable/editable by several common desktop office.

-The sheets are as follows:
+The sheets of the spreadsheet file are as follows:

 * **index_table**  ---  the main table holding the metadata for the individual indices.
 Most of the indices developed by the